THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Kobanzame コバンザメ Remora This fish is named after ‘Same’ or shark because it tails sharks in order to be afforded some safety.
 It is an inexpensive item and typically caught alongside other catch.

 Kohada 小鰭 Gizzard Sardine Kohada is a sardine.
 It is one of the silver fishes and, as such, medium oily.
 It has an intense taste.
-When older it is called Konoshiro, while the smaller of the genus are called Shinko.
+When older it is called Konoshiro, while the smaller and younger of the genus are called Shinko.
+It is at its most prized at this size in the summer.
+Kohada is available year round.

 Koi 鯉 Carp Koi lives in the salty waters of open seas.
 It comes in a variety of colours and nowadays mostly used for ornamental purposes.